Before heading out to begin the May bonsai jobs, we take a quick look out of the window to see what the weather brings for us.

 Trees flowering this month to brighten up your day include Crab Apples and Cherry that continues to flower from last month.

-Make the most of these moments and grab your phone or camera and take impromptu photos.
+Make the most of these moments and grab your phone or camera to take impromptu photos.
 They are great for reference and can use used on your own printed calendar for next year.

 You should be well underway with your application of fertiliser.
 If you are using a water additive, then ensure that you are following your plan.